 Outside of class, our teachers send learning material via email and upload lesson vocabularies, sentences and characters onto an mobile app.
 Students can do review on the go.
 Our homework assignments are one of the most interesting things in class too.
 For example, students bring a family photo to introduce their family, or they write a story of their travel journey.
 We learn the language in real life.

 Come & Join Us!

 Our Happy Students & Clients

-First of all, having been doing part-time Chinese teaching for many years, I know how my students like to learn.
-There is a clear gap in the market where students are looking for practical, interesting, relatable Mandarin lessons to learn to speak this language, at the same time clear training instructions to progress milestone by milestone.
+First of all, having been doing part-time Chinese teaching for many years, I know how most of my students learn this completely new language to them.
+There is a clear gap in the market where students are looking for practical, interesting, relatable Mandarin lessons to learn to speak this language, at the same time, clear training instructions to progress milestone by milestone.

-In our courses, we combine the learning of the language logics, practice of communication skills and vibrant social and business culture from China in each lesson.
-We don’t just do lectures, we don’t want to bore you, we want you to learn actively, have confidence of speaking Chinese and even reading Chinese characters.
+In all of our courses, we combine the learning of the language logics, practice of communication skills and vibrant social and business culture from China in each lesson.
+Each level we use different training methods most suitably to upgrade your language skills.
+We don’t just do lectures, we don’t want to bore you, we want you to learn actively, have confidence of speaking Chinese and even reading some Chinese characters.

 Learning foreign languages has always been my greatest interest and what I found the most rewarding and fun.

 Having explored around in the Chinese education and Western education fields, having gained insights and experience from both teacher and manager’s perspectives, I am determined to join Practical Mandarin on this fantastic course of teaching Chinese language (Mandarin) and promoting Chinese culture.

 Together with our team of young, vibrant, professional teachers and academically respected content developers, I believe we are definitely THE Mandarin expert here in London for you.

 There is a Chinese saying that I like very much and would like to share it with you.